Mel Purcell: Singles (3 titles, 5 runner-ups)

-Doubles (4 titles)
+Doubles (4 titles, 4 runner-ups)

 Today

 Purcell was the head men's tennis coach at Murray State University from 1996 – when he succeeded his father, hall of fame coach Bennie Purcell – until the university dropped the sport in 2016.
 He led Murray State to back-to-back Ohio Valley Conference titles in 2001 and 2002 and was named OVC Coach of the Year both seasons.

 He was still playing matches on the Jimmy Connors Champions Tour in his 40s, where he played against and sometimes beat Jimmy Connors, Björn Borg, and John McEnroe.

 Purcell hosts a tennis camp every summer for children and teens.